survivejs/react-book/manuscript/12_authoring_libraries.md

 You can set the default range using `npm config set save-prefix='^'` in case you prefer something else than caret.
 Alternatively you can modify *~/.npmrc* directly.

+T> Sometimes using version ranges can feel a little dangerous.
+What if some future version is broken? [npm shrinkwrap](https://docs.npmjs.com/cli/shrinkwrap) allows you to fix your project versions and have stricter control over the versions you are using in a production environment.

 ## Library Formats

 I output my React component in various formats at my boilerplate.
 I generate a version that's convenient to consume from Node.js by processing my component code through Babel.
 That will convert ES6 and other goodies to a format which is possible to consume from vanilla Node.js.
 This allows the user to refer to some specific module within the whole if needed.